hailanyi/CasA/README.md

 `CasA` is a simple multi-stage 3D object detection framework based on a Cascade Attention design.
 `CasA` can be integrated into many SoTA 3D detectors and greatly improve their detection performance.
 The paper of "CasA: A Cascade Attention Network for 3D Object Detection from LiDAR point clouds" can be found [here](https://github.com/hailanyi/CasA/tree/master/docs/CasA.pdf).
 This code is mostly built upon [OpenPCDet](https://github.com/open-mmlab/OpenPCDet).
 Not that, the CasA++ is based on a transfer learning framework: pre-training on Waymo and fine-tuning on KITTI.
-Since additional data has been included, we did not release the codes.
+Since additional data has been included, we did not release the CasA++ codes.

 ## Overview
 - [Cascade Attention Design](#cascade-attention-design)